-If you are single, head of household or married filing jointly, you may convert amounts from another individual retirement plan (such as a Traditional IRA) to a Roth IRA, there are no AGI restrictions.
-Mandatory 701⁄2 distributions from Traditional IRAs, must be removed from the Traditional IRA prior to conversion.
+If you are single, head of household or married filing jointly and your adjusted gross income is not more than

+\$100,000, you may roll over amounts from another individual retirement plan (such as a Traditional IRA) to a Roth IRA.
+(For this purpose, adjusted gross income is determined as described above, with the additional modification that it does not include income generated by the rollover of a Traditional IRA or, amounts attributable to mandatory (i.e., post 701⁄2) distributions from Traditional IRAs, which must be removed from the Traditional IRA prior to conversion.)
 Rollover amounts (except to the extent they represent non-deductible contributions) are includable in your income and subject to tax in the year of the conversion, but such amounts are not subject to the 10% penalty tax.
 However, if an amount rolled over from a Traditional IRA is distributed from the Roth IRA before the end of the five-tax-year period that begins with the first day of the tax year in which the rollover is made, a 10% penalty tax will apply.
-Effective in the tax year 2008, assets may be directly rolled over (converted) from a 401K Plan, 403(b) Plan or a governmental 457 Plan to a Roth IRA.